datatrail-jhu/10_dsjob/manuscript/03_website.md

 It contained some basic information about you and had information about where to contact you; however, it was *pretty* basic and not very visually appealing.
 In this lesson, we'll improve both the content and look of your personal website.

 To get started, create a new project in RStudio Cloud!
-Once you've got a new project, you'll want to run the following code **in the R Console** to install blogdown and start a new wite.
+Once you've got a new project, you'll want to run the following code **in the R Console** to install blogdown and start a new site.
 (Note: it may take a few minutes for this code to run and for all the dependencies to install.)

 ```r
 ## install packages